 Continual Professional Development

-Once you join as a professional coach, we would like you to attend at least one Continuous Professional Development (CPD) day every two years to ensure that you are at the front of any foresight and thinking within the equestrian industry.
-We will be rolling out a new CPD points accredited scheme over 2016/2017.
+Once you join as a professional coach, we would like you to attend at least one Continuous Professional Development (CPD) annually to ensure that you are at the front of any foresight and thinking within the equestrian industry.

 As an Accredited Professional Coach you will now have access to unlimited BHS accredited CPD within the BEF allowing you many fantastic opportunities to attend training days that will help you grow as a coach but also ensure that you deliver the very best information to your clients.